 If the plant does not mature, then do not fertilize it since that is caused by drought and by no means due to under-fertilization.

 Conclusion About Best Fertilizers for Potted Fig Trees

 Growing fig trees outdoors or indoors is not extremely difficult.

-Without feed, your fig tree may produce lesser or no fruit at all.
+Without feed, your fig tree may produce less or no fruit.
 Thus, fertilizing is important to get lush green leaves and healthier fruits.

-When fertilizing your fig tree, take an approach that makes it easy for you to know when the plant needs food.
+When fertilizing your fig tree, take an approach that makes it easy to know when the plant needs food.

 You can either opt for slow-releasing fertilizers or fast-releasing ones.